gvvaughan/specl/doc/specl.md

     expect (2).to_be.between (1, 3).exclusive
 {% endhighlight %}

+#### 2.1.6. be.within

+Sometimes it is more accurate to specify that a result should be close to a given value, and doing the mental arithmetic to specify both ends of the range is not as clear.
+In that case, you can use this adaptor with the associated `of` decorator, like this:

+{% highlight lua %}
+    expect (10).to_be.within (2.5).of (12)
+{% endhighlight %}

+Of course, it understands `__lt` and `__lte` metamethods when comparing arguments, but will likely also need `__add` and `__sub` metamethods to calculate the upper and lower bounds from the arguments.

 ### 2.2. equal

 We can't reliably compare tables, or std.object derived objects with the